donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/administrator.md

 In some cases it may be necessary for the research administrator to initiate accounts for new users that cannot use the IdP-based login procedure.
 This involves a procedure that lies largely outside the scope of this protocol and/or involves a procedure that is not yet part of it.
 This  is described in the [Frequently Asked Questions](rdm-wiki/en/faq/other.md).

-TBD: the following is correct, but not appropriate in the context of this protocol.
-See https://github.com/Donders-Institute/donders-institute.github.io/issues/24

-To provide some context for this issue, one must know that DACs and RDCs can only be accessed if the user has signed up against the RU or RUMCN Identity Providers (IdP) or a so-called trusted federated authentication infrastructure (SurfConext, EduGain).
-Potential users may not (anymore) have access to one of these identity providers.
-To help these potential users, they can be given an account in the RU’s Relation Management System (Relatie Beheer Systeem).
-A so-called E-account can be created with limited administrative work, and seems the most useful account type for this purpose.
-The essential requirement is that the account should allow the owner to make use of the IdP service of the RU.
-The collection manager will ask the research administrator to give a potential user an account in the RU’s Relation Management System.

-At this moment, it is not possible to give access to potential users that do not have access to a trusted federated authentication infrastructure, neither via their employer nor via the RU’s Relation Management System.
-If this turns out to be a serious problem, it is in principle possible to allow the research administrator to create an internal account, involving a login ID and an initial password, thus bypassing IdP-based authentication.
-These self-created accounts have to be managed, and the requirements for this management are identical to the ones for the management of the E-accounts created by the RU’s Relation Management System.
-When this becomes necessary, this protocol will be updated with these requirements.

 ### 8.2.
 Migrating User Accounts